When it comes to sensitive healthcare services, the typical consumer experience is inconvenient, expensive and uncomfortable.

 Lowering The Access Barrier For Birth Control Pills

-Having personally struggled for years facing stigma or barriers when trying to access sexual and reproductive health services in Singapore, Guadalupe was inspired to start Ease to revolutionise the sensitive healthcare industry.
+Having personally struggled for years facing stigma or barriers when trying to access sexual and reproductive health services in Singapore, they were inspired to start Ease to revolutionise the sensitive healthcare industry.

-She found out that like her, many young women also have struggles accessing birth control in Singapore.
+Through closed-door discussions and workshops about female sexuality in Yale-NUS College, they found out that many young women also have struggles accessing birth control in Singapore.

 Their complaints included the hassle of missing classes or work to go to a clinic for a simple refill, refraining from taking birth control due to the fear of being judged by doctors at the clinic, and receiving unwanted advice when requesting a prescription.